 In a landmark 2012 case, Miller v.
 Alabama, the U.S. Supreme Court held that mandatory life without parole sentences imposed on people convicted of murder who were under the age of 18 at the time of their offense violate the 8th Amendment of the U.S. Constitution.
-This ruling had important implications in Washington State, where youth tried as adults and convicted of aggravated murder were automatically sentenced to life without the possibility of parole (LWOP).
+This ruling had important implications in Washington State, where youth tried as adults and convicted of aggravated murder were automatically sentenced to life without the possibility of parole (LWOP).37

 In response to this ruling, the Washington State Legislature revised sentencing policy pertaining to youth who had received mandatory sentences of life without the possibility of parole in 2014.
-This legislation is often referred to as the "Miller-fix."
-Under the revised statute, people who were convicted of aggravated murder committed while under the age of 16 were required to be resentenced to 25 years to life, with an opportunity for parole after serving the minimum 25-year term.
+This legislation is often referred to as the "Miller-fix."38 Under the revised statute, people who were convicted of aggravated murder committed while under the age of 16 were required to be resentenced to 25 years to life, with an opportunity for parole after serving the minimum 25-year term.
 Defendants who were 16 or 17 at the time of their crime were also eligible for re-sentencing.
 For this cohort, a judge sets the minimum term the defendant must serve before becoming eligible for parole.
 That term must be at least 25 years, but can be longer.
 After the minimum term has been served, the releasability of these defendants is decided by the Indeterminate Sentence Review Board (ISRB).
-The Legislature expanded this legislation in 2015 by specifying people convicted of crimes other than aggravated murder who received sentences of longer than 20 years and who had not been convicted of a crime after their 18th birthday and who were under the age of 18 at the time of the original crime automatically became eligible for parole consideration.
+In 2015, the Legislature included a second provision providing for early release for people convicted of crimes other than aggravated murder who received sentences of longer than 20 years and who were under the age of 18 at the time of the original crime.
+These people automatically become eligible for parole consideration once they serve 20 years, unless they had a subsequent conviction for an offense that occurred after their 18th birthday.39

 Initially, this policy change (which we refer to in the remainder of this report as the Miller fix) did not produce significant results, for two reasons.
 First, the ISRB denied parole in many early cases even though the Miller fix legislation specified that petitioners who had been in prison for the required amount of time enjoyed a presumption of release and that the Board could only deny parole if it found that a petitioner was found to be more likely than not to re-offend.
-Nonetheless, prior to 2018, the Board often denied parole for other reasons such as the nature and impact of the crime.
-In 2018, however, the Washington Court of Appeals reiterated in In re: Brashear that the Board could only deny release if it found that the petitioner was more likely than not to reoffend.
-The ISRB began to grant parole much more frequently subsequent to this ruling.
+Nonetheless, prior to 2018, the Board often denied parole for other reasons such as the nature and impact of the crime.40 In 2018, however, the Washington Court of Appeals reiterated in In re: Brashear that the Board could only deny release if it found that the petitioner was more likely than not to reoffend.41 The ISRB began to grant parole much more frequently subsequent to this ruling.